 Individual Pupil Attendance

-With effect from September 2015 the Department for Education will classify any student who achieves less than 90% attendance as a 'persistent absentee'.
-It is therefore essential that all students keep their personal attendance above 90% throughout the school year.
-The whole school attendance target for the 2017/2018 school year is 96%+, which is the minimum each individual student should aim to achieve.
+The Department for Education classifies any pupil with less than 90% attendance as ‘persistently absent’.
+It is therefore essential that all pupils keep their personal attendance above 90% throughout the school year.
+The whole school attendance target for the 2018/2019 school year is 97% plus, which is the minimum each individual student should aim to achieve.

 Particular emphasis is placed on reducing unauthorised absence incurred through holidays/leave of absence during term time or general unexplained absence.

-Unauthorised absence is when pupils are absent from school without the authority of the head teacher.
-Below is a list of some of the reasons where absence from the school is not authorised:
+Unauthorised absence is when pupils are absent from school without the authority of the Headteacher.
+The following is a list of some of the reasons where absence from the school cannot be authorised:

 - Day trip